0W3RTY/virustotalsearches/README.md

-# 🔍 VirusTotal Bulk Hash Scanner
+# 🔍 VirusTotal Bulk IOC Scanner

 A Python-based automation tool designed for SOC Analysts and Incident Responders to perform bulk reputation checks against the **VirusTotal V3 API**.